-As the top-ranked environmental law school in the nation, Vermont Law offers students the chance to hone what they learn in the classroom by working in one of the best environmental legal clinics in the country: the Environmental and Natural Resources Law Clinic (ENRLC).
+As the Nation's top-ranked environmental law school, Vermont Law offers students the chance to apply what they learn in the classroom by working in one of the best environmental law clinics in the country: the Environmental and Natural Resources Law Clinic.